 North Carolina golf

 North Carolina has 400 golf courses.
-Ballantyne Resort Golf Club reopened this year after expanding several greens and 18 tee boxes.
+Ballantyne Resort Golf Club has several greens and 18 tee boxes.

 Seven Pinehurst golf courses use U.S. Kids Golf standard tees and U.S. Kids Golf rental clubs.
 The Pit golf course hosts the LPGA-USGA Girls Golf Club for girls, ages seven to 17.
 Pine Needles resort offers golf day camps for children.
 Kids, less than 17 years old, play for free with paying adults and receive free lessons from PGA staff at Longleaf Country Club.